-Motion to Be RULE 26.
-No motion or proposi-Germane. tion on a subject different from that under consideration shall be admitted under color of amendment; and no bill or resolution shall at any time be amended by annexing thereto or incorporating therein any other bill or resolution pending before the house.
+Motion to Be Rule 26.
+No motion or proposition on a subject different from Germane. that under consideration shall be admitted under color of amendment; and no bill or resolution shall at any time be amended by annexing thereto or incorporating therein any other bill or resolution pending before the house.
 (See House Rule No. 65.)

-Motion to RULE 27.
-A motion to adjourn shall Adjourn. always be in order except when the house is voting, or is working under call of the house; but this rule shall not authorize any member to move an adjournment when another member has the floor.
+Motion to Rule 27.
+A motion to adjourn shall Adjourn. always be in order except when the house is voting, or is working under call of the house: but this rule shall not authorize any member to move an adjournment when another member has the floor.

-Reconsideration.
-RULE 28.
-Notice of a motion for reconsideration on the final passage of bills may be made on the day the vote to be reconsidered was taken.
+Rule 28.
+Notice of a motion Reconsideration. for reconsideration on the final passage of bills may be made only on the day the vote to be reconsidered was taken.